ansible/ansible/docs/docsite/rst/intro_inventory.rst

     ntp_server: acme.example.org
     database_server: storage.example.org

-It is ok if these files do not exist, as this is an optional feature.
+It is okay if these files do not exist, as this is an optional feature.

-As an advanced use-case, you can create *directories* named after your groups or hosts, and Ansible will read all the files in these directories.
+As an advanced use case, you can create *directories* named after your groups or hosts, and Ansible will read all the files in these directories.
 An example with the 'raleigh' group::

     /etc/ansible/group_vars/raleigh/db_settings